ahmetson/frogwifcat-bridge/README.md

 Then open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.

-## Project Structure

-Our codebase is organized by features, making it easy to navigate and understand.
-More information about infrastructure setup can be found in the `infra/README.md` file.

-## Tests

-We're planning to add tests in the future.
-Updates will be shared as we progress.

 ## Further Information

 Here are some resources to better understand the technologies we're using: